 Karla Reesor builds trust and brings clarity to complex discussions through her advanced training and experience as a facilitator, mediator and coach.
 Her commitment to a collaborative approach with clients and stakeholders guides her work and leads to sustainable change.

-She holds a Masters Degree in Economics from the University of Toronto, a Bachelor of Arts in Economics from the University of Waterloo and is a leadership coach certified by the International Coach Federation.
+She holds a Master’s Degree in Economics from the University of Toronto, a Bachelor of Arts in Economics from the University of Waterloo and is accredited by the International Coach Federation.

 “It’s a privilege to be with individuals, groups and teams who want to have conversations that matter – to raise their game, strive for more alignment and even have more fun.
 Each of us has the opportunity to choose how we show up in the world and I enjoy the challenge of creating safe spaces for clients to raise self-awareness, expand their thinking and make impactful choices.” ~Karla Reesor